e-desouza/multi-arch-devops/README.md

 As this job uses Github hooks, it'll automatically build after step 7.

 > Note, how our [Jenkinsfile](./code/Jenkinsfile) has a mix of `node ('s390x')` and `node ('amd64')`.

+## Tips for multi-architecture builds:

+- Use multi-architecture base images.
+The official images on RedHat Container Registry and dockerhub of popular run-times are multi-arch enabled.
+- Use multi-stage builds.
+You will as many copies of binaries as architectures, so image size can creep up quickly.
+- Optimize for prod by stripping debug symbols, using UPX etc
+- Use native architecture build environments instead of `buildx` for speed.

 Thats it !
 You now now build your multi-architecture deployment pipeline on OpenShift !